Create a free account to check out faster, store multiple shipping addresses, view and track your orders in your account, and much more.

 Please enter your password to continue.

-Take a peek in any makeup artists kit and you'll spy a well-loved tube of Embryolisse's cult Lait-Crème Concentre.
-Since we're just as picky as the pros, you'd better believe we're fans too.
+Take a peek in any makeup artist's kit and you'll spy a well-loved tube of Embryolisse's cult Lait-Crème Concentre.
 This velvety, quick-absorbing moisturizer gives skin the ultimate silky finish, thanks to generous amounts of soothing shea butter and aloe vera.
 Plus, it doubles as a makeup remover, post-shave soother, and all-over body lotion.
 Who says beauty isn't practical?

 I felt like it clogged my pores.
 Works as a makeup remover sorta1

 It goes on like an oil-based makeup remover and stays there.
 I only used it twice before I gave up.1

 So thick and made me breakout.
 Hated it and would not order full size.1

 First, I didn't like what the product was specified as.
 It has multiple uses, but not ones that I think one skincare product should do.
 It's too greasy as a moisturizer, but works well in taking off your make-up.
 It doesn't smell good and doesn't make the skin look better or healthier after application.1